Check for open hours and days prior to arrival!

-Clark County residents can dispose of household hazardous waste such as paints, pesticides, poisons, automotive fluids and chemicals at the three transfer stations in Clark County on most Fridays and weekends for FREE.
+Clark County residents can dispose of household hazardous waste such as pesticides, poisons, paints, automotive fluids and other harmful chemicals at the three transfer stations in Clark County on most Fridays and weekends at NO COST.

-Residents can drop of household hazardous waste at the following locations and times (business-generated hazardous waste will not be accepted at these sites):
+Residents can drop off household hazardous waste at the following locations and times (business-generated hazardous waste is not accepted at these sites):

 Guidelines for dropping off hazardous waste